 First of all, you can increase resolution within the game settings (if it has that option) - that will increase GPU usage, which can also actually reduce CPU usage too as explained earlier (your frame rate will be lower at higher resolutions, meaning less frames to calculate and prepare for the CPU and therefore lower CPU usage).

-Also, in some games, lowering certain in-game graphics settings may actually lift some CPU load.
+Also, in some games, lowering certain in-game video settings may actually lift some CPU load.
 For example, shadows can be processed by either the CPU or GPU depending on the game engine's specific implementation, so depending on the specific title lowering shadows may help.

 Lowering visibility, draw distance, or FOV related settings can also slightly reduce CPU usage, since there may be less objects to process and calculate within the scene.
 Same thing with settings that relate to the amount of objects, units, characters, NPCs, and so on - these can reduce CPU usage.
 For example, lowering the crowd density setting in Cyberpunk 2077 is well known to free-up your CPU a little.